宫颈上皮内瘤变

 摘要

-Human papillomavirus (HPV) infection is the major cause of (pre)malignant cervical lesions.
-We previously demonstrated that Vvax001, a replication-incompetent Semliki Forest virus (SFV) vaccine encoding HPV type 16 (HPV16) E6 and E7, induced potent anti-E6 and -E7 cytotoxic T-cell responses.
-Here, we investigated the clinical efficacy of Vvax001 in patients with HPV16-positive cervical intraepithelial neoplasia grade 3 (CIN3).
-Patients with newly diagnosed HPV16-positive CIN3 were eligible for participation.
-Patients received 3 immunizations of Vvax001 (5x107 infectious particles) at a three-week interval.
-Up to 19 weeks after the last immunization patients were monitored for regression of CIN3 by colposcopy.
-A colposcopy-guided biopsy was taken at the last visit and a standard of care loop excision was performed only in case of remaining CIN2/3.
-Histopathologic response rates, HPV16 clearance, treatment-related adverse events (trAEs), and vaccine-induced immune responses were assessed.
-A total of 18 patients were enrolled and fully immunized.
-Colposcopic examination revealed a reduction in CIN3 lesion sizes in 17/18 patients (94%) already evident from 3 weeks onwards after the last immunization.
-A histopathological complete response (regression to CIN1 or no dysplasia) was observed in 9/18 patients (50%), and HPV16 clearance in 10/16 patients (63%).
+Abstract Purpose: Human papillomavirus (HPV) infection is the major cause of (pre)malignant cervical lesions.
+We previously demonstrated that Vvax001, a replication-incompetent Semliki Forest virus vaccine encoding HPV type 16 (HPV16) E6 and E7, induced potent anti-E6 and -E7 cytotoxic T-cell responses.
+In this study, we investigated the clinical efficacy of Vvax001 in patients with HPV16-positive cervical intraepithelial neoplasia (CIN) grade 3 (CIN3).
+Patients and Methods: Patients with newly diagnosed HPV16-positive CIN3 were eligible for participation.
+Patients received three immunizations of Vvax001 (5 × 107 infectious particles) at a 3-week interval.
+Up to 19 weeks after the last immunization, patients were monitored for regression of CIN3 by colposcopy.
+A colposcopy-guided biopsy was taken at the last visit, and a standard-of-care loop excision was performed only in case of remaining CIN grade 2/CIN3.
+Histopathologic response rates, HPV16 clearance, treatment-related adverse events, and vaccine-induced immune responses were assessed.
+Results: A total of 18 patients were enrolled and fully immunized.
+Colposcopic examination revealed a reduction in CIN3 lesion sizes in 17/18 (94%) patients already evident from 3 weeks onward after the last immunization.
+A histopathologic complete response (regression to CIN grade 1 or no dysplasia) was observed in 9/18 patients (50%) and HPV16 clearance in 10/16 patients (63%).
 Vvax001 did not induce clearance of other HPV types.
 To date, no recurrences have been observed, with a median and longest disease-free survival of 20 and 30 months, respectively.
-No serious AEs were observed.
-Treatment with Vvax001 is safe, feasible, and shows preliminary clinical effectiveness in patients with HPV16-associated CIN3 lesions.
+No serious adverse events were observed.
+Conclusions: Treatment with Vvax001 is safe and feasible and shows preliminary clinical effectiveness in patients with HPV16-associated CIN3 lesions.

 科研通智能强力驱动